Info & FAQs

 Teen Music Collective is recommended for students in grades 9-12.
 The required age minimum is 13.

 Teen Music Collective meets on Fridays from 5:30-7:30pm.

 If you want to, YES!
 Private lessons through the Old Town School of Folk Music are a wonderful way to improve on specific skills related to your instrument or start learning a new instrument.
 While prior experience is required for Teen Music Collectives, it is also a great place to start building confidence in new areas.
 We offer private lessons in a wide variety of instruments, singing, and songwriting!

 Tuition can be paid in full or through a monthly automatic charge to your credit/debit card.

 Is financial aid available?

 Financial aid is available and applies to your whole registration.
-(Typically financial aid cannot be applied to a group class and private lesson in the same session.)
-You can learn about Old Town School’s financial aid policies and download an application form here.
+Learn about Old Town School’s financial aid policies and download an application form here ».

 How does this fit into the school’s other teen programs?

-Teen Arts Collectives have grown out of a whole range of classes and programs for youth and teens at Old Town School — and all of it will continue to prepare students for the Collectives experience!
+Teen Music Collectives have grown out of a whole range of classes and programs for youth and teens at Old Town School.
+If you are less experienced and not quite ready for Teen Music Collectives, these teen classes can help prepare students for the Collectives experience!

 Our series of Teen Guitar classes are a great way for beginners to learn the basics they need for Collectives.
 Start from scratch with Guitar 1 - Teens.